mSvcBench/muBench/Docs/Manual.md

 The K8sDeployer takes as input a JSON file, like the following one, which contains information about the path of the `workmodel.json` file (`WorkModelPath`) and custom functions (`InternalServiceFilePath`) to be stored in the related ConfigMaps, and Kubernetes parameters.
 The Kubernetes parameters are the Docker `image` of the service-cell, the `namespace` of the deployment, as well as the K8s `cluster_domain` and the URL `path` used to trigger the service of service-cells.
 Between the deployment of a service-cell and the next one, there is a waiting period equal to `sleep` seconds to avoid K8s API server overload.
 The user can change the name of the output YAML files of µBench microservices by specifying the `prefix_yaml_file`.
 NGINX gateway needs the name of the K8s DNS service and this value is stored in `dns-resolver` (be careful that some K8s clusters can use `coredns` instead of the default `kube-dns`).
 Deployment of NGINX can be avoided changing `nginx-gw` to false.
 The K8s NGINX service type is those reported in `nginx-svc-type`.
 It is possible to change the K8s scheduler used for the deployment of the µBench application changing the key `scheduler-name`.
-Using this information, K8sDeployer generates YAML files for running the µBench app, puts them in the `OutputPath\yaml` folder, and then applies them, unless `no-apply` is true.
+Using this information, K8sDeployer generates YAML files for running the µBench app, puts them in the `OutputPath/yaml` folder, and then applies them on Kubernetes, unless `no-apply` is true.
 To move the µBench application to another cluster, simply transport these YAML files.
-Similarly, these YAML files can be used to remove the µBench application from the cluster, but not the generated namespace.
+Similarly, these YAML files can be used to remove the µBench application from the cluster, with the exclusion of the generated namespace that should be manually removed.

 ```json
 {